-We garner a complementary picture by focusing on the SST errors to the tropical Pacific.
-As noted in the global SST bias map of Figure 7, all models show too much warming off the west coast of South America, perhaps due to lack of resolution required for representation of coastal upwelling, and perhaps due to problems with the prescribed atmospheric state.
-Additionally, all models show overly cool waters in the central to eastern portion of the Pacific, with the MPI and KNMI-MICOM simulations especially cold.
+Pacific, with the MPI and KNMI-MICOM simulations especially cold.
 KNMI-MICOM is overly warm in the Maritime Continent regions of the west Pacific, thus creating a huge zonal SST difference relative to observations.
-The MPI and Kiel-ORCA simulations are also warm outside the cold tonge region, but less so than KNMI-MICOM.
+The MPI and Kiel-ORCA simulations are also warm outside the cold tongue region, but less so than KNMI-MICOM.
 The GFDL-MOM, GFDL-HIM, and NCAR-POP simulations show similar error patterns with generally smaller amplitude than the remaining models.

-Figure 14 shows the zonal current along the equator from Johnson et al. (2002).
-Its strength peaks just above 1 ms^{-1} .
+Fig. 14 shows the zonal current along the equator from Johnson et al. (2002).
+Its strength peaks just above 1ms-1.
 The previous class of global IPCC models had very sluggish currents, with speeds slower by factors of two or three.
-As shown in this figure, most of the models in the present study have simulated undercurrent speeds approaching, or exceeding, 1 ms^{-1} .
+As shown in this figure, most of the models in the present study have simulated undercurrent speeds approaching, or exceeding, 1ms^{-1} .
 The two exceptions are the MPI and FSU-HYCOM simulations, which show very weak undercurrents.